Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around

 Incidentally, you can also pick up you Parks Pass here and save yourself $10 AUD on the ferry ride.

-The journey over takes around 30 minutes, and if the weather is looking good, you can stake out a space at the front to sunbathe.
+The journey only takes around 30 minutes, and if the weather is looking good, you can stake out a space at the front to sunbathe.

 We only spent one day on Maria Island.
 If you want to stay the night there are campsites and cabins that can be booked.

 We decided to rent some mountain bikes which can be arranged at the visitor centre in Triabunna and picked up in Darlington.

 If you are only doing 1 day, a bike gives you the opportunity to cover a decent amount of ground.

 From Darlington, we headed for the painted cliffs which are leisurely 30-minute ride.
 We dumped our bikes and went to explore the amazing coastline.